-Translation:Péter walks to those trees, where the red car stands.
+Translation:Péter walks to those trees where the red car is parked.

 OK, so is it acceptable to say "A fákhoz sétál Péter, ahol a piros autó áll" and if so does this mean "Peter walks to THE trees, where the red car stands"?
 I am not convinced there is really a difference in English between using a demonstrative pronoun and definite article here, as the second clause "where the red car stands" is in effect conditioning the definite article to be demonstrative.

 There's a slight difference in meaning, which is not too important in this particular sentence, but it's clearer in other cases (though, of course, if English doesn't make a difference between the sentences of these pairs, both should be acceptable):

 - "Segített nekem Péter, aki itt lakik." -- Péter helped me.
 By the way, he lives here.